-The Board held four regular meetings and five special meetings during 2016.
-All of our directors attended all of the regular meetings of the Board and of various committees on which they served.
-Mr. Schrier was unable to attend two special meetings of the Board and one special meeting of the Audit Committee.
-Mr. Toth was unable to attend one special meeting of the Board.
+The Board held four regular meetings and one special meeting during 2018.
+Except for Mr. Fredrick, all of our directors attended all of the regular meetings of the Board.
+Mr. Fredrick missed the March board meetings and the 2018 Annual Shareholders' meeting held on June 6, 2018.
 Although we do not have a formal policy regarding attendance by directors at our Annual Shareholders' Meeting, we encourage and expect all of our directors to attend our Annual Shareholders' Meeting.
-All of our directors attended our 2016 Annual Shareholders' Meeting, which we held on June 2, 2016.
-We anticipate that all of our directors will attend our 2017 Annual Shareholders' Meeting to be held on June 8, 2017.
+We anticipate that all of our directors will attend our 2019 Annual Shareholders' Meeting to be held on June 11, 2019.